micked99/ICT-Wspr-complete-setup/README.md

 Another good site for beginers is to read up here: https://traquito.github.io/ and join the io board at: https://groups.io/g/picoballoon

-The Traquito page will host channel reservation and upload to varous tracking sites like https://aprs.fi/ and https://amateur.sondehub.org/ and as well host its own map, more map avalible here https://lu7aa.org/dx.asp and here http://qrp-labs.com/tracking.html
+The Traquito page will host channel reservation and upload to varous tracking sites like https://aprs.fi/ and https://amateur.sondehub.org/ and as well host its own map, more maps and info avalible here https://lu7aa.org/dx.asp and here http://qrp-labs.com/tracking.html

 ## Folders in this repo:
 ### ICT_WSPR